-All fragile items must be wrapped in shock-absorbing materials ideally the thickness of 6 cm.
-Put shock-absorbing materials on the bottom and top of the box containing fragile items. （Ideally about 6 cm each also.）
+All fragile items must be wrapped in shock-absorbing materials that, ideally, are a thickness of 6 cm.
+Put shock-absorbing materials on the bottom and top of the box containing fragile items (ideally also about 6 cm each).

-When sending glassware/porcelain etc. we recommend what we call “double-packaging” or “double boxing” , if you think this would be possible-that is, you put them in boxes with fillers first and then put the entire box into another larger box.
-There should be some fillers in the larger box as well.
-‘Fillers” refer to shock-absorbing material such as plastic chips and bubble wrap and also common objects such as clothing.
+When sending glassware/porcelain, etc., we recommend what we call “double-packaging” or “double-boxing,” if possible.
+In other words, put the items in boxes with fillers first and then put the entire box into another, larger box.
+There should be some filler in the larger box as well.
+‘Filler” refers to shock-absorbing material such as plastic chips and bubble wrap, as well as common objects such as clothing.